Post

 One of the biggest hurdles was reducing vibrations and ensuring smooth motion at cutting speeds.
 I had to fine-tune feed rates and experiment with different tool paths to get clean cuts.
 The first milling passes revealed areas for improvement, as seen in the image below:

-Through optimization—adjusting parameters such as feed rate and cutting depth—I was able to achieve significantly cleaner cuts
+first_attempt Through optimization—adjusting parameters such as feed rate and cutting depth—I was able to achieve significantly cleaner cuts:

-The conversion has opened up new possibilities, from engraving designs to cutting soft materials like wood and acrylic which i definetly want to try out next.
+final_pcb The conversion has opened up new possibilities—from engraving designs to cutting soft materials like wood and acrylic, which I definitely want to try out next.

 If you have any questions regarding the project, don’t hesitate to contact me.